dialogicc/unity_math-tasks/README.md

    ```

 6. **Adjust Python Path in Script:**
-   Open the script "Interaction" and modify the FileName to match the path to your Conda environment's Python executable.
+   Open the script "Interaction2" and modify the FileName to match the path to your Conda environment's Python executable.
 For example:

    *Windows:*
    ```csharp